openswarm-eu/draft-ietf-lake-edhoc-psk/draft-lopez-lake-edhoc-psk.md

 ~~~~~~~~~~~~
 {: #fig-variant2 title="Overview of message flow of Variant 2." artwork-align="center"}

-Contrary to the Variant 1, this approach provides protection against passive attackers for both Initiator and Responder.
+Contrary to Variant 1, this approach provides protection against passive attackers for both Initiator and Responder.
 message_4 remains optional, but is needed to achieve mutual authentication if not relaying on external applications, such as OSCORE.

 # Key derivation